pieye/toggl2clockify/README.md

     - projectID
     - userID
     - end
+    - tagIds

-    - NOT MIRGATED: taskId, tagIds, timeInterval (not sure what purpose this serves), isLocked
+    - NOT MIRGATED: taskId, timeInterval (not sure what purpose this serves), isLocked

 # What is not migrated
-- Tags
 - Tasks
 - User groups